Recommended calculator

 Payments are then applied against that updated balance.
 Part of the payment covers the interest that has already been generated, and the remainder reduces the principal.

 This sequence is what allows interest to continue appearing even while payments are being made.
-The balance must be reduced enough to limit future cost, not just cover what has already been added.
+The balance must be reduced enough to limit future cost, instead of only covering what has already been added.

 See how your payments affect interest